 By Yaron Dycian

-Leak detection and analytics solutions offer an entirely new approach to mitigating the risk of water damage in facilities.
-Today’s systems provide accurate real-time data on water consumption, identify the location of a leak, and even shut off the water supply automatically in case the leak has the potential to cause damage.
+The right leak detection and analytics solution will support a building’s complete operational lifecycle, from construction to operation.
+At all stages, the system provides accurate real-time data on water consumption, identifies the location of a leak, and even shuts off the water supply automatically in case the leak has the potential to cause damage.

-Yaron Dycian is chief product and strategy officer for WINT, a software company that produces artificial intelligence-powered leak detection and water management solutions.
-WINT serves some of the world’s largest organizations including technology, construction, and real estate businesses.
+Dycian is chief product and strategy officer for WINT, a company that produces artificial intelligence-powered leak detection and water conservation devices.
+WINT serves some of the world’s largest organizations including technology, construction and real estate businesses.